 Dog Breeds Susceptible to Breathing Problems

-For example, short-faced (brachycephalic) breeds like Pugs, Boxers and Boston Terriers have been long known for upper airway problems, like elongated soft palate, narrowed nostrils and laryngeal paralysis.
+For example, short-faced (brachycephalic) breeds like Pugs, Boxers, and Boston Terriers have been long known for upper airway problems, like the elongated soft palate, narrowed nostrils, and laryngeal paralysis.
 In fact, these breeds can have noisy breathing simply due to the shape of their face without having respiratory problems.
 Brachycephalic dogs are also predisposed to lung and heart-based tumors.

-Small and toy breeds, like Chihuahuas, Pomeranians, Maltese, Poodles and Yorkshire Terriers, are prone to suffering from tracheal collapse, as well as chronic bronchitis and mitral valve disease.
+Small and toy breeds, like Chihuahuas, Pomeranians, Maltese, Poodles, and Yorkshire Terriers, are prone to suffering from tracheal collapse and chronic bronchitis mitral valve disease.
 That means that they are more likely to suffer from breathing problems.

-Large and giant dog breeds like Dobermans or Great Danes are more likely to develop cardiomyopathy and congestive heart failure, which can then be related to breathing issues as well.
+Large and giant dog breeds like Dobermans or Great Danes are more likely to develop cardiomyopathy and congestive heart failure, which can then be related to breathing issues.